oxo-real/hajime/README.md

 # hajime
 copyright (c) 2017 - 2025  |  oxo

-This installation script installs an up-to-date Arch Linux system on an x64 architecture.
+This installation script installs an Arch Linux system on an x64 architecture.
-For installation a network connection is optional.
+The installation can be done with or without a network connection (internet).

 ## a five part arch linux installation series

+### 0 init
+This script initializes the installation process, like copying files over to the machine and, if applicable, establishing an internet connection.

 ### 1  base
 The 'base' script creates a Globally Unique Identifiers (GUID) partition table (GPT) and Unified Extensible Firmware Interface (UEFI) system partition with systemd boot to bootstrap the user space for latest stable release (LSR) and long term support (LTS) arch linux kernel.